realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/8-globalization-probabilistic-sufficiency-and-civic-calibration.md

 So the conflict is not usually between one real camp and one delusion.

-It is more often a conflict between two partially grounded local ends, each reacting to the other’s unclamped failure mode.
+It is more often a conflict between two partially grounded local ends, each reacting to the other’s runaway form.

-The structural problem is that both camps often answer that failure by intensifying their own side toward infinity.
+The structural problem is that both camps often answer failure by intensifying their own side toward infinity.

 That produces: